tkgregory/gradle-project-order-plugin/README.md

 The Project Order Plugin will set a `mustRunAfter` relationship between the `deploy` task of each subproject.
 This will be based on the ordering as defined above.

-For the Project Order Plugin to work properly the projects should be renamed like this:
+For the plugin to work properly the projects should be renamed like this:
 ```
 /my-project
 /my-project/1-networking-resources